MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-limitations.md

 - Global variables that are configured to persist across sessions will not work for all channels and are specifically not supported for the [Telephony channel](publication-connect-bot-to-telephony.md).
 - Default values in multiple-choice questions don't work.
 - Passing uninitialized variables to [flows](advanced-flow.md) causes an error.
-- The bot offers support to the user only in the English language.
+- The Power Virtual Agents preview is available in English only.

 ## Upcoming releases